aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 #### BOUNDARY CROSSING

-At runtime, boundary crossing is just a function calling a function on the other side and passing along some data.
+At runtime, boundary crossing is just a FN calling a FN on the other side and passing along some data.
 The trick to creating an appropriate boundary is to manage the source code deps.

 #### THE DREADED MONOLITH

 Monolith:

-- it is simply a **disciplined segregation** of functions and data **within a single processor and a single address space**;
+- it is simply a **disciplined segregation** of FNs and data **within a single processor and a single address space**;
 - the **most common** architecture;
 - uses the **source-level decoupling mode**;
 - has no strict physical representation;
 - from a deployment point of view it is most commonly a single executable file, like `.jar` or `.exe`;
 - almost always depend on some kind of dynamic polymorphism to manage their internal deps;
-- **the simplest boundary crossing is** a function call from a low-level client to higher-level service;
+- **the simplest boundary crossing is** a FN call from a low-level client to higher-level service;
 - **when a high-level client needs to call a lower-level service**, dynamic polymorphism is used to invert the dependency against the flow of control; the runtime dep opposes the compile-time dep;
 - high-level components **remain independent** of lower-level details;
-- **communitactions** between components are very **fast and cheap**; they are typically **just functions calls**;
+- **communitactions** between components are very **fast and cheap**; they are typically **just FNs calls**;

 #### DEPLOYMENT COMPONENTS

 DC are almost the same as monoliths.
-The functions generally all exist **in the same processor and address space**.
+The FNs generally all exist **in the same processor and address space**.
 The strategies for segregating the components and managing their deps are the same.

-As with monoliths, **communications across DC boundaries** are just function calls and, therefore, **are cheap**.
+As with monoliths, **communications across DC boundaries** are just FN calls and, therefore, **are cheap**.

 #### THREADS